Catherine Ashton: Foreign Affairs and Security Policy

 On 19 November 2009, Ashton was appointed the EU's first High Representative of the Union for Foreign Affairs and Security policy.
 Her appointment was agreed at a summit by 27 European Union leaders in Brussels.
 Having initially pushed for former British Prime Minister Tony Blair to become President of the European Council, Gordon Brown eventually relented on the condition that the post of High Representative be awarded to a Briton.
+She took office on 1 December 2009 for a five-year-term.

 Ashton's relative obscurity prior to her appointment prompted comment in the media.
 The Guardian newspaper reported that her appointment as High Representative had received a "cautious welcome... from international relations experts".
 The Economist described her as being a virtual unknown with paltry political experience, having no foreign-policy background and never having been elected to anything.
 The magazine credited her, however, with piloting the Lisbon Treaty through the House of Lords, handling the European Commission's Trade Portfolio without disagreement with her colleagues, and being suited to consensus-building.

 Critics predicted she would be out of her depth.
 Nile Gardiner of The Heritage Foundation, who opposed a European Union role in foreign and security policy on principle, wrote in The Daily Telegraph "This may well be the most ridiculous appointment in EU history".
 Daniel Hannan, a British Conservative MEP, complained that she had "no background in trade issues at a time when the EU is engaged in critical negotiations with Canada, Korea and the WTO".
 The Guardian quoted an anonymous Whitehall source as commenting "Cathy just got lucky...The appointment of her and Herman Van Rompuy European Council president was a complete disgrace.
 They are no more than garden gnomes."

 By contrast, former Home Secretary Charles Clarke said: "I have seen Cathy in action.
 I have great respect for her.
 She is excellent at building good relations with people and a good negotiator".
 Shami Chakrabarti, the director of Liberty, a human-rights pressure group, said: "people underestimate Cathy at their peril.
 She is not a great big bruiser.
 She is a persuader and a charmer.
 That is the secret of her success."

-After a confirmation hearing by the Trade Committee of the European Parliament, Ashton was approved by the Parliament on 22 October 2008 by 538 to 40 votes, with 63 abstentions.
-She took office on 1 December 2009 for a five-year-term.

 She was appointed Dame Grand Cross of the Order of St Michael and St George (GCMG) in the 2015 New Year Honours List for services to the European Common Foreign and Security Policy.